-Native of New York City, New York.
-Born in 1944.
-Ellison attended South Shore High School and later studied at University of Illinois at Urbana-Champaign from 1962 to 1964, and the University of Chicago before dropping out.
+Native of New York City, New York, Ellison attended South Shore High School and later studied at the University of Illinois at Urbana-Champaign from 1962 until 1964, and the University of Chicago before dropping out.
 He started his career as a computer programmer for various companies including Fireman's Fund Insurance Company and Wells Fargo.
 In 1973, he joined Ampex as a Programmer.
 In 1976, he joined Precision Instruments, currently known as Omex, and served as Vice President of Research and Development.
-In 1977, Ellison ...Contact us to see more Biography
+In 1977, Ellison and ...Contact us to see more Biography

 - Institution Name: